 Either way, if you’re interested in addressing your fears, a trained therapist can help you begin to understand the way your fearful thoughts are contributing to your symptoms, and how your feelings are related to your behavior to help you improve your functioning.

-If you suffer from symptoms of submechanophobia, is not quite common to want to ignore them out of shame.
+If you suffer from symptoms of submechanophobia, you may be among those who choose to ignore them out of shame.
 However, the symptoms themselves and the disruption they can cause to your life are very real.
 It’s best to find a mental health professional who can help you overcome your fears and minimize your anxiety.

 Sources